Great Gidding

 Great Gidding is a village and civil parish in the Huntingdonshire district of Cambridgeshire, England.

 Great Gidding lies approximately 10 mi north-west of Huntingdon.
-The village has a Church of England primary school, playing field, corner shop, village hall and several local businesses.
+The village has a playing field, corner shop, village hall and several local businesses.
 There is one pub in the village, The Fox and Hounds.
 Surrounding towns and cities are Huntingdon, Oundle and Peterborough.

 In 1870 Great Gidding was described as follows: